Guaifenesin: A Complete Guide

 How to take Guaifenesin?

-Measure the liquid medicine with the dosing syringe provided or with special measuring spoon or medicine cup.
+Measure the liquid medicine with the dosing syringe provided or with a special measuring spoon or medicine cup.
 If you are having a dose-measuring device then ask the pharmacists for the one.

 Avoid crushing, chewing or breaking the capsules.
 Swallow the whole capsule with a full glass of water without breaking or opening the pill.
-Drink extra water for helping to loosen the congestion and lubricate the throat.
+Drink extra water to loosen the congestion and lubricate the throat.

-Dosage
+Guaifenesin Dosage Guidelines

 • Brand Name: Mucinex, Bidex 400, Organidin NR